From Local to Global History

 Bhai Jawala Singh at Dera Sahib gurdwara in Lahore, 1935.

 Arnold Bake, flyer lecture-recitals, University of Hawaii, 1936.

 In recent years, my research has come full circle.
 In Moral Languages from Colonial Punjab, I had investigated the period of Indian socio-religious reform, which is generally seen as overlapping with an early stage of cultural nationalism.
 My contribution was the term ‘moral languages’ in replacement of ‘religion’ to clarify intellectual and cultural change under colonial rule.
-My latest book project Romantic Nationalism in India: Cultivation of Culture and the Global Circulation of Ideas revisits this period and theme.
-By using the categories ‘cultivation of culture’ and ‘Romantic nationalism’, it explicitly compliments and expands Joep Leerssen's pioneering work on Romantic nationalism in Europe.
+My Romantic Nationalism in India: Cultivation of Culture and the Global Circulation of Ideas revisits this period and theme.
+By using the categories ‘cultivation of culture’ and ‘Romantic nationalism’, it expands Joep Leerssen's pioneering work on Romantic nationalism in Europe.
 In doing so, it aims to reinvigorate the debate about early Indian nationalist thought from the perspective of global intellectual history.

 'Hind Devi' (Goddess India), printed on textile, c.
 1930.